 The two big hostel booking giants on the block are Hostelworld and Hostelling International.
 They have great search engines (and Hostelworld has an App) to find exactly what you’re looking for.
 In a sign of how things have changed in the world of hostelling accommodation, Hostelworld has even produced a feature video starring Mariah Carey to promote its hostel network.
 See, even divas are believers!

 If you like to know where you’ll be laying your head every night, let your fingers do the research before you leave home.
-The Internet has changed so much about how we travel, including how we book hostels, read user reviews, and check out their quality without leaving your own home.
-Many ‘official’ hostels belong to organized networks and share online booking sites.
-They adhere to universal rules and regulations, and will require a membership or ‘guest card’.
-You can purchase the member card ahead of time or at check-in.
+The Internet is a powerful tool for researching guest reviews, checking out hostel locations right where you want them, and booking a stay in a few clicks.
+Many official hostels belong to organized networks, and adhere to standard rules and regulations.
+Many will require a membership or ‘guest card’.
+You can purchase the member card before you leave or at check-in.

-We’ve used Hostelling International to research and book our hostel stays, months in advance of our departure dates.
-HI’s system is secure and well-organized.
-You can search by dates and locations, and read traveler’s reviews.
-Plug in the address to Google Street View and look around the neighborhood.
-That will give you a feel for the area and its location.
-For high-season travel to popular destinations, booking ahead is an absolute must.
-Just like other accommodation, good hostels book up fast.
+Independent hostels are colorful, fun, and offer a unique accommodation experience, especially for budget-conscious travelers.
+For our hostel stays, we’ve used Hostelling International for research and bookings.
+Their system is secure and well-organized.
+You can search by dates and locations, and read travelers’ reviews.
+If you want to see the view from your hostel room, type in the address to Google Street View and take a 360 tour of the neighbourhood.
+It will give you a feel for the property and its location.
+If you plan to travel in high-season to popular destinations, booking ahead is a must.
+The best hostels book up fast.

 Dorm-style rooms are certainly not everyone’s cup of tea when you’re traveling with children or as a family.
 It’s not always practical or desirable to share accommodation.
 The great news is that you don’t have to.
 Hostels offer a wide variety of accommodation options that will appeal to family travelers and meet their needs.